 Disputes can arise within almost any aspect of life.

 Most people dislike disputes and confrontation.
-This aspect of a solicitor's work is probably the most difficult, draining and unsatisfactory for everyone concerned.
+We recognise disputes are probably the most difficult problems, draining and unsatisfactory for everyone concerned.

 We see our job as trying to help clients get their situation back under control with the least cost and bad feeling possible.
 We recognise this is not easy because, by its very nature, a dispute implies both parties expect to win and dislike losing and obviously not everyone can win.